Curious what the signs of an emotionally distant husband are?

 If every time you bring up something from his past he clamps down like a clamshell protecting a pearl, that’s a clear sign.

-While the post is designed for the damaged, my most shared post on Twitter walks us through how to Let Go of the Past and move forward.
+While the post is designed for the damaged, my most shared post on Twitter walks us through how to Let Go of the Past (click to read on my site) and move forward.
 But it’s also great for those of us married to someone unwilling to talk about his or her past.

 5. He takes more than he gives